c2997108/lastwasm/doc/last-split.rst

   You can combine both sources of error (roughly) by taking the maximum of the two error probabilities for each base.

-The following points matter only if you are doing something unusual (e.g. bisulfite alignment):

-* If the header has more than one score matrix, last-split will use the first one.

-* It assumes this score matrix applies to all alignments, when the alignments are oriented to use the forward strand of the query.

 last-split5
 -----------